omacranger/wp-lazy-loaded-images/readme.txt

 A simple plugin to enable lazy loading for all images using WordPress image functions, or embedded into posts and pages using the WordPress dashboard.

-The plugin works by replacing the original image source with a blank white, which can be changed via filters, image via datauri.
-Reducing page load speed, and saving bandwidth for both you and visitors.
+The plugin works by replacing the original image source with a blank transparent gif via datauri.
+Reducing page load speed, network requests, and saving bandwidth for host and visitors unless they scroll where an image is in view.
 The plugin makes use of the fantastic [lazysizes](https://github.com/aFarkas/lazysizes) javascript library.

 == Installation ==